 Besides blog posts, Gail is the author of a number of academic papers.
 The most widely cited is, “Oil Supply Limits and the Continuing Financial Crisis.”
 Another academic paper of interest is, “An Oil Production Forecast for China Considering Economic Limits,” published in 2016.
 Section 2 of this paper discusses the possibility that the limit on oil extraction may be a financial limit: prices cannot rise high enough.
 A longer list of academic papers and papers for insurance audiences is given on the sidebar.

 Gail also speaks to many groups regarding her views on energy limits and the economy.
 She has spoken in many countries around the world, including Italy, Spain, China, and India.
 She has spoken to academic groups, actuarial groups, “Peak Oil” groups, and more general groups, such as religious groups and graduate students.
 In early 2015, she taught a course at China University of Petroleum in Beijing on “Energy and the Economy.”
-She was recently invited to speak at a European Commission workshop relating to “New Narratives of Energy and the Economy” in Brussels (April 2017).
+In 2017, she was recently invited to speak at a European Commission workshop relating to “New Narratives of Energy and the Economy” in Brussels.

 Gail’s work is different from that of other researchers in that she does not take widely-accepted views as a “given.”
 Instead she tries to figure out for herself precisely what is happening by looking at a wide range of data and literature, and by investigating leads offered by other researchers and by commenters on OurFiniteWorld.com.
 In a sense, her wide-ranging view is only possible because of the miracles of the internet and of second-hand books available through Amazon.